marwahaha/spin-glass-reference/README.md

 On even mixed-spin glasses, we know a few more things:
 * If $$ALG \ne OPT$$, then AMP algorithms do NOT achieve OPT.
 This is regardless of whether $$\gamma_{ALG}$$ exists.
 Together with above, this implies $$ALG = OPT$$ if and only if AMP is optimal.
 * If there's branching OGP, any overlap-concentrated algorithm will achieve at most $$ALG$$.
 (This comes from a study of branching OGP; see [[HS21]](https://arxiv.org/pdf/2110.07847.pdf)).
 For example, any approximately Lipschitz algorithms are overlap concentrated on even mixed-spin glasses.
+(This probably extends to any spin glass.)

+Consider the following statements:
+1. ALG = OPT
+2. fRSB (equivalent to no-OGP)
+3. AMP achieves ALG
+4. AMP is obstructed to ALG
+5. Branching OGP (as in HS21)
+6. Coupled OGP (as in CGPR19)
+7. AMP achieves OPT.

+* 2 implies 1.
+* 1 implies 3 and 7.
+* 2 is disjoint from 5, and disjoint from 6.
+* 5 implies 4 (and also 6).
+* 6 implies not 7, and thereby not 1.
+* It's possible that all problems satisfy either 2 or 6.

 # Open questions